Telnet-23/100DaysDevOps/5 - Jenkins/Day81-JenkinsMultistagePipeline.md

 Now sign into Jenkins and install the following plugins: Git, Pipeline

 Once they're both installed with no errors, add Sarahs Git credentials to the Jenkins instance as well as Natashas credentials for the storage server.
+These credentials will be used in the pipeline so make a note of the ID you give them, I used 'sarah-git' and 'nat-ssh'

 ```
 pipeline{